rkulla/vimogen/README.md

 For more verbose output, use the `-v` flag.

+To output the current contents of your .vimogen_repos file, add the 'heap' argument:

+    $ vimogen heap

 It will give you a menu of items to choose from:

     1) INSTALL